 - Therapy Dogs International (TDI)

-Tip: You may find that you prefer to work with a local organization.
-Remember that if you have a specific facility or program in mind, you’ll want to start by reaching out and asking which Therapy Dog organization they work with.
+Local organizations: You might prefer a local organization.
+If you have a specific facility in mind, ask which Therapy Dog organization they work with.

 I want to hear about your journey!

 By following these steps and putting in the effort, you can discover how to become a Therapy Dog Handler and partner with your pup to bring joy and comfort to those who need it most.
 With patience, dedication, and a heart for helping others, you and your dog can make a significant impact on the lives of many.

 Even if you are just getting started, I would love to get to know you and hear about your journey to becoming a Therapy Dog team with your pup.
 Please feel free to reach out at @therapydogtalk and say hello. 🙂

 If you are interested in learning more about Therapy Dogs, please check out my podcast Therapy Dog Talk.